 Robo3D uses a low cost resistive trace element to provide heat to the build plate.
 This method, while cost effective, does not provide very good results if your goal is to create a uniformly heated build surface (which should be the goal of any 3D printer manufacturer).
 As can be seen in the 0-60 heatup cycle (below right), the resistive traces can clearly be visualized through the heat signature, meaning the temperature gradients on the surface are drastic and non-uniform.

 These gradients exist both at 60C as well as 110C, meaning that there is a high probability of warping for just about any ABS print.
-With such extreme gradients, warping with PLA will also occur.
+With such extreme gradients on this 3D printer heated bed, warping with PLA will also occur.
 It is likely that a sizable portion of Robo failure rates can be attributed to the HBP design.
 If you own a Robo, we would highly recommend upgrading your HBP.

 5. Lulzbot TAZ5

-The Lulzbot Taz5 also has a very bizarre thermal pattern on their HBP.
+The Lulzbot Taz5 also has a very bizarre thermal pattern on their 3D printer heated bed.
 Looking at the physical structure of the TAZ heated bed cannot quite describe the presence of the non-uniform cool spots which can be seen during heat-up:

 Once the Taz5 has reached its set point, these gradients appear to settle out nicely, leaving a single cool spot where the power and thermistor plug into the silicone heater.
 Warp free printing should be relatively easy with the Taz5 so long as the outer perimeter and plug cold spot are avoided for part placement.